eghuro/crawlcheck/README.md

 cd crawlcheck
 ./install.sh [database-file-location]
 ```
-You will need python3, python-pip and sqlite3, ruby, libmagic, libtidy and zlib installed.
+You will need python3, python-pip and sqlite3, virtualenv, ruby, libmagic, libtidy and zlib installed.
 All dev or devel versions.

 ### Configuration
 Configuration file is a simple YAML file.